BlockstreamResearch/dicemix/doc/protocol.md

 ### Security

+#### Sender Anonymity
+The security argument is similar to the one presented for the [original DiceMix protocol][dicemix].

 #### Termination
-For termination, we assume that the broadcast mechanism is honest, i.e., it deliver messages correctly, and does not equivocate.
+For termination, we assume that the broadcast mechanism is honest, i.e., it delivers messages correctly and it does not equivocate.

 The honest peers, who are assumed to receive the same messages, hold by construction the same state in their consensus-critical public variables and take the same consensus-critical control flow